 - Related to the above, the An American Tail sequels were remarkably consistent in their voice actors, the main exceptions being when Phillip Glasser outgrew the role of Fievel after Fievel Goes West, and Tanya's constant change of voice actors (Cathy Cavadini reprises her for the TV series though).

 - JLA Adventures: Trapped In Time sees Diedrich Bader and Kevin Michael Richardson reprise their respective roles from Batman: The Brave and the Bold as Batman himself and Black Manta.

 Films — Live-Action

-- One of the more impressive feats of getting the Star Trek movies was all of the original series characters being played by their original actors.
-Various bit characters played by bit actors also appeared in the movies, such as Yeoman Rand and Lieutenant Kyle.
+- A major coup for the movies was getting all of the original series actors to play by their characters.
+Various bit characters played by bit actors also appeared in the movies as well, such as Yeoman Rand and Lieutenant Kyle.

 - Leonard Nimoy reprising Spock in the 2009 Star Trek film, after not having played the character since 1991's Star Trek VI: The Undiscovered Country.
 This is somewhat ironic, as he almost didn't show up in the original movies due to not being interested in playing Spock anymore.
 He ended up playing his character longer than anyone else.